UCI-GDIM31/class-activities-ALEX-DKC/README.md

 25	transform.Translate(0, 0, translation);
 This line is calling a method called Translate on the Transform component.
 The inputs parameters are 0, 0, and translation

+1,What solution did you come up with for the collider activity, and why?
+Specifically- which objects did you add Rigidbodies to, and which object(s) did you check Is Trigger on?
+Added Rigidbody to Cat and SoccerBall.
+Checked Is Trigger on Goal so the ball can pass through but still trigger scoring.
+Did not check Is Trigger on Cat, Ball to allow real collisions and bounces.

+2,iF your game did not work perfectly the first time you tested it, talk about what you had to fix.
+ Colliders were too big, so I resized them to match the objects. the cat is rolling, froze X and Z rotation on the rigidbodies to keep them stable.

 ## Open-Source Assets